-(i) The Members shall be the Vice-Principal and three further Governing Body Fellows (elected by Governing Body).
-Governing Body Fellows are eligible for re-election provided that they shall not serve more than two consecutive terms.
+- (i) The Members shall be the Vice-Principal (in the Chair) and three further Governing Body Fellows (elected by Governing Body).
+Governing Body Fellows are eligible for re-election unless the Committee has met during the initial term of appointment and that Fellow was involved in the Committee's considerations.
 Where practicable, the terms for which Governing Body Fellows are appointed should be staggered.
-In the event that any member is absent, or debarred for any reason (for example, as tutor or adviser to the undergraduate concerned, because of her involvement in the matter under consideration, or further to the Principal's consideration of an appeal from the subject of a case under By-Law XX, Part B
+In the event that any member is absent, or debarred for any reason (for example, as tutor or adviser to the undergraduate concerned, or because of her involvement in the matter under consideration) from adjudicating on a particular case, a substitute shall be coopted.
+If the Vice-Principal is so debarred, the chair shall be taken by the senior member of the Governing Body who is present. - (ii) It shall be the duty of the Committee: